-In accordance with the Corporate Governance Policy, principal decisions are delegated through the CEO to the Executive Management team.
-In making its decisions, the Executive Management team is required to consider the outcome of any stakeholder impact assessment that has been undertaken to support it making any principal decision (details of the principal decisions made by the Board during the reporting period are set out on pages 59 and 60).
-The CEO reports back to the Board as part of the wider risk management and internal controls of the Group, allowing the Board to demonstrate its oversight of the delegated responsibilities.
+In making its decisions, the Executive Management team is required to consider the outcome of any stakeholder impact assessment that has been undertaken to support it making any principal decision (details of the principal decisions made by the Board during the reporting period are set out on page 55).
+The Executive Management team reports back to the Board as part of the wider risk management and internal controls of the Group, allowing the Board to demonstrate its oversight of the delegated responsibilities.